Back to the LOC Page Air Force Writer.com logo

 The document must include a Privacy Act statement.
 Written administrative counseling, admonitions, and reprimands are subject to the rules of access and protection as outlined in The Privacy Act of 1974.
 The same rules apply to any copies kept by supervisors or in the individual's UIF or Personnel Information File (PIF).

 The format isn't as important as the documenting of improper behavior.
 Although failure to include all the information required above could technically prevent the use of the document as support for further, more severe actions, I have never seen a document disallowed because of it.
 In real life, supervisors with enough balls to recognize, correct, and document bad behavior are relatively rare.
 Most of us tend to look the other way as long as possible.
 We don't want to write up our "friends" or subordinates.
 We often force our Senior NCOs to assume more responsibility for managing or disciplining our troops than we should.
-So, on those rare occasions when a supervisor does meet his or her management responsibility, their actions, even if poorly documented, will generaly be welcomed and suppported by the First Sergeant and the CSS.
-The important thing is your signature as a supervisor and your willingness to live up to your responsibilities as a supervisor.
+So, on those rare occasions when a supervisor does meet his or her management responsibility, their actions, even if poorly documented, will generally be welcomed and supported by the First Sergeant and the CSS.
+The important thing is your signature and your willingness to live up to your responsibilities as a supervisor.

 AF Form 174.